hellobloom/ssi-sdk/packages/vc/README.md

 # VC

-Typescript types, JSON schemas, and signing and verifying functions for Verifiable Credentials and Presentations.
+TypeScript types, JSON schemas, and signing and verifying functions for Verifiable Credentials and Presentations.

 ## Installation